OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 1 warning generated.
 ```

-The return value of spawn is like a promise or lazily evaluated value.
+In this case the compiler is unable to move the use of `i++` into the
-If it is consumed immediately the parallelism is lost.
+spawned expression.

-As noted above, this syntax may be removed in a future version of
+This syntax may be removed in a future version of OpenCilk and
-OpenCilk.
+`cilk_spawn` required to appear at the start of a statement or between

-The code that follows the spawn point is called the _continuation_ of
+an assignment operator and an immediately following function call or
-the spawn.
+constructor call.

 #### Sync